avandenbussche/tor-containernet/README.md

   * Commands to install and test the package must be entered manually for now (see below)
 * `make openwrt-launch-dummy-server`
   * Launches a local instance of `torsh-server` serving the binary tarballs for the OpenWrt compilation container
+* `make openwrt-clean`
+  * Cleans contents of `staging/output/`, where all built OpenWrt artifacts are stored

 #### Sample Workflow